11Deniss11/Gravity-And-Fluid-Simulation-With-Cartoon-And-Pixel-Art-Shader/README.md

 - A Script to Create Water Visuals
 - A Script to Convert To Pixel Art

-Library install in virtual environment instructions:
+Library install in virtual environment instructions (INSTALL PYTHON 3.12 WITH PIP IF YOU HAVEN'T ALREADY):
 - Run InstallLibraries.bat script either by double clicking or through terminal

 Run desired script by: